MystenLabs/sui/doc/src/learn/about-sui.md

 ---

 Sui is a high performance, horizontally-scalable blockchain with no theoretical limits utilizing extremely low computation resources per transaction.
-It is designed from the ground up to facilitate instant settlement, delivering the high throughput, low latency, and low cost needed to power applications for billions of users.
+It is designed from the ground up to facilitate immediate settlement, delivering the high throughput, low latency, and low cost needed to power applications for billions of users.

 With existing platforms, users pay a huge tax as network usage increases due to limited throughput.
 This results in terrible user experiences: